sebastianzehner/dwmblocks/README.md

 add support for colored text, clickability and cursor hinting when hovering on clickable blocks (inspired by polybar).

-Clickability is inspired by statuscmd patch for dwm.
-On clicking on text corresponding to a clickable block, the program specified to handle clicks for that block is executed with the first argument specifying which button was clicked (1 for left, 2 for middle and 3 for right).
+Clickability is inspired by **statuscmd** patch for **dwm**.
+On clicking on text corresponding to a clickable block, the program specified to handle clicks for that block is executed with the first argument specifying which mouse button was clicked:

+- "`1` for left click"
+- "`2` for middle click"
+- "`3` for right clock"
+- "`4` for scroll up"
+- "`5` for scroll down"

 Colored output is inspired by statuscolors patch for dwm.
 To add colors, have your programs for the blocks output raw characters from `\x0b` to `\x1f`. `\x0b`